mahnoorakhtar9015/AutoTrackML/README.md

-#  AutoML Trainer: Automated Model Selection with MLflow Tracking
+#  AutoTrackML: Automated Model Selection with MLflow Tracking

 This project automates the process of:
 - Selecting the best regression model